The Next Generation Marine Power & Propulsion Conference will be held at the Grand Harbour Hotel, Southampton, U.K. from April 26 to 28, 2016.

-Attendees include commercial, professional and military end-user organizations, along with boat operators, boat builders, engine manufacturers, mechanical and electrical engineers, naval architects and legislators.
+Attendees at the two day Conference and one day Workshop will include commercial and military end-user organizations, operators, boat builders, engine manufacturers, mechanical and electrical engineers, systems Integrators, naval architects and legislators.